P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 - The Commando

 ### Ruby Dusk (Team Red)
-- The Bright Leader
+- The Bright Leader / The Baron
-- The Inquisitor
+- The Inquisitor / The Gentleman
-- The Rebel Leader
+- The Rebel Leader / The Governor

 ### Jade Twilight (Team Green)
 - The Chancellor